vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 | Author on letter   | `RFC5322.From` (P2 Sender)          |  DKIM + DMARC |

 ### What you can protect
-With spoof intelligence enabled, you control the response when the P1 Sender doesn’t match the P2 Sender.
-This check is similar to DMARC, though not all domains have DMARC configured.
+When Spoof Intelligence is enabled, the Spoof Intelligence Insight displays spoofed senders that have been automatically identified and either allowed or blocked by Spoof Intelligence.

 ### How it works
-Phishers may use P1 spoofing, allowing SPF to pass on their domain (P1 Sender) while sending emails on behalf of another domain (P2 Sender).
-Spoof intelligence identifies this and labels the email with Protection Policy Category `SPOOF` (Spoofing) in the `X-Forefront-Antispam-Report` message header.
+If Spoof Intelligence has good signals that a domain may be suspicious, Spoof Intelligence will identify it as a **block** and mark the email with protection policy category `SPOOF` in the `X-Forefront-Antispam-Report` message header.
+However, if Spoof Intelligence has good signals that a domain should pass extended authentication checks, it should be **allowed** by Spoof Intelligence and the [Unauthenticated Sender Indicators](https://learn.microsoft.com/en-us/defender-office-365/anti-phishing-policies-about?view=o365-worldwide#unauthenticated-sender-indicators) should be visible to the recipient.

 ### Spoof intelligence insight
 You can use the spoof intelligence insight in the [Microsoft Defender portal](https://security.microsoft.com/spoofintelligence) to quickly identify spoofed senders who are legitimately sending you unauthenticated email (messages from domains that don't pass SPF, DKIM, or DMARC checks), and manually allow those senders.